Hereditary spastic paraparesis is a rare hereditary disorder that causes gradual weakness with muscle spasms (spastic weakness) in the legs.

 Treatment focuses on relieving symptoms.
 Physical therapy and exercise can help maintain mobility and muscle strength, improve range of motion and endurance, reduce fatigue, and prevent cramps and spasms.

 Baclofen is the drug of choice to reduce spasticity.
-Alternatively, botulinum toxin, clonazepam, dantrolene, diazepam, or tizanidine may be used.
+Alternatively, botulinum toxin (a bacterial toxin used to paralyze muscles or to treat wrinkles), clonazepam, dantrolene, diazepam, or tizanidine may be used.
 Some people benefit from using splints, a cane, or crutches.
 A few people require a wheelchair.